ix-index/php-example/README.md

 ## Introduction
-This example is using cURL (a built-in module in PHP) to connect to the API.
+This example is using `cURL` (a built-in module in PHP) to connect to the API.
 Note that this example is for terminal use ONLY.
 It will NOT work in a browser.

-To start with cURL, we have to create a cURL instance.
+To start with `cURL`, we have to create a cURL instance.
 ```
 $curl = curl_init();
 ```

 ## Authentication

-To authenticate, we have to add our API token into the header of the cURL instance, so the server knows who we are.
+To authenticate, we have to add our API token into the header of the `cURL` instance, so the server knows who we are.

 ```
 $url = '{{BASE_URL}}';